Rutland River Gwash Diving Osprey Experience

 The workshops are based at Horn Mill Trout Fishery.
 This is very close to Rutland Water - about 10 minutes - and is just off the A1, also about 10 minutes so its really easy to get to.
 We will have exclusive use of a 6 person hide and there are 6 places available as I personally will not be photographing on these workshops and like almost every workshop that I run.
 My job is to help YOU to get the great pictures that can be obtained from this venue.
 If you look at the reviews on my website under Testimonials you will get an idea of the effort that I put in to ensure you come away with great photographs.
 We will also have exclusive use of a “spotter” who will be watching the air around the hide and pond and he will notify us by walkie talkie of any incoming birds, especially if they are about to dive.
 You can rest assured that you will have my undivided attention in the hide - I will help you get set up and will offer any advice you may require during the sessions.

-This site also has resident Kingfishers that visit and 2017 has seen Red Kites taking fish off the top of the water.
+This site also has resident Kingfishers that visit and from 2017 we have seen Red Kites taking fish off the top of the water.
 There are also sighting of Kestrel, Woodpeckers, and today while there I even photographed a deer.
 Its a lovely place…

-Cost is £130 for the day which includes our private hide hire, the spotter, bottle of water/biscuits and my services for the session as required.
+Cost for 2019 is held £130 for the session which includes our private hide hire, the spotter, bottle of water/biscuits and my services for the session as required.
 I will do everything that I can to ensure you have a successful session but always remember this is wildlife, so its very unpredictable.

 I have been photographing Ospreys for many years so the experience I have and the advice I can impart will make your day enjoyable and successful.

-An ideal lens I have found is a 300mm prime, but if you have a 100-400mm, 70-300mm or an 80-400mm or even a 70-200mm with a crop body that would be ideal.
-The ospreys can come really close to the hide so long lenses are not required.
+An ideal lens I have found is often a 300mm prime, but if you have a Canon 100-400mm, Nikon 80-400mm or 70-200mm with a crop body or Olympus 40-150mm that would be ideal.
+The Ospreys can come really close to the hide so long lenses are not required.
 Bring a spare battery, spare memory cards and importantly a bean bag or a plate and tripod head.
 A camera with a good frames per second will be an advantage.
 You should also have a good basic knowledge of your cameras workings.